AdamWillford/LWBreadcrumbs/README.md

 # Installation instructions

 This module has been published to the PowerShell Gallery.
-In your script edit:
+Install with:

 ```
 install-module LWBreadcrumbs